Comparing agilon health (AGL) & The Competition

-agilon health (NYSE:AGL – Get Rating) is one of 29 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare agilon health to similar companies based on the strength of its risk, analyst recommendations, institutional ownership, dividends, earnings, profitability and valuation.
+agilon health (NYSE:AGL – Get Rating) is one of 29 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare agilon health to similar companies based on the strength of its dividends, profitability, earnings, institutional ownership, risk, valuation and analyst recommendations.

-This is a breakdown of recent ratings and price targets for agilon health and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings for agilon health and its peers, as provided by MarketBeat.com.

 |Sell Ratings